 The 4 km long pavement was built from small black and white flat stones.
 This type is called Portuguese pavement, which is a traditional-style pavement used for many pedestrian areas in Portugal.
 The pattern of the sidewalk forms a giant abstract painting with geometric waves.

 Some red stones are used in Copacabana.
 The three colours are a reference to the three “races” that shaped the Brazilian identity: white for Europeans, black for Africans, and red for indigenous people.

 The view would be the best from the top of surrounding tall buildings.
 I can’t confirm, maybe next time we can adore the panorama from the top (sweet dreams…).
 Photo from here.

 According to Riotur, there are 63 hotels and 10 hostels in Copacabana.
 The beach hosts many events: Olympic Beach Volleyball, FIFA Beach Soccer World Cup, New Year’s Eve celebrations (Revellion) etc. The fireworks of New Year’s Eve is one of the largest in the world.
-The celebration has become one of the biggest tourist attractions of Rio de Janeiro.
+The celebration has become one of the biggest tourist attractions in Rio de Janeiro.